assistivetool/AssistiveCam/README.md

 * ```-``` to zoom out
 * ```p``` to freeze the image
 * ```s``` to instantly save a snapshot of the current canvas (without effects)

+## List of commands

+To see an up-to-date list of example commands, check out [the defaults & config file!](src/config.js)